Extracting narrative signals from public discourse: a network-based approach: Political narratives in State of the European Union addresses (2010 -- 2023)

 Concretely, we examine a corpus of 12 annual SOtEU speeches spanning the period 2010 to 2023.
 This includes all SOtEU addresses ranging from the first address delivered by Emmanuel Barroso up to and including Ursula von der Leyen's speech in 2023.
 A generic feature of the State of the European Union speech is that the speaking ``I'' (the narrator) in the speech refers directly to the President delivering the speech.
-Since the speech is delivered in front of the European Parliament, references to ``we'' might be interpreted as referring to the European Union as a whole.
+While it has been demonstrated that pronominal references, particularly the first-person plural, can encompass a wide range of referents \citep{Beard2000,Szabo2022}, as well as entail different levels of inclusion \citep{Pennycook1994,Petersoo2007}, we here assume that ``we'' can broadly be interpreted as referring to the European Union as a whole, given that the speech is delivered in front of the European Parliament.
 We can therefore expect the actors ``we'', ``I'', ``European Union'' to play an important part in the underlying ontological narratives.
 In order to extract meaningful narrative signals alluding to such narratives, we first segment every speech into sentences, and further process the corresponding AMR-representations according to the technical pipeline presented in Sec.~\ref{sec:implementation}.
 The following sections provide a systematic overview of how the tabular outputs of our method might inform an analysis of different aspects of political narratives present in the SOtEU corpus.